Research and teaching

 Rights and Revolution: The Rise and Fall of Nicaragua’s Sandinista Movement.
 The Hidden History of the Equal Rights Amendment which I co-authored with the late Hal Draper.

 At Santa Clara my teaching covers corporate law and governance, capital markets, corporate finance, international finance and international labor rights.
-Next year I will be teaching Business Organizations, Corporate Finance, Securities Regulation and a seminar on Globalization and the Rule of Law which will examine the international financial system.
-Last year I organized a special seminar on Law and Labor in the Fields: A multi-disciplinary perspective.
+Next year I will be teaching Business Organizations, Corporate Finance, Securities Regulation and a seminar on Globalization and the Rule of Law which will examine what I call “global tectonics.”
+Two years ago I organized a special seminar on Law and Labor in the Fields: A multi-disciplinary perspective.
 I also guest lecture at Santa Clara’s Leavey School of Business on international business transactions.
 I have been a visiting professor at Cornell Law School, and a research fellow or visiting scholar at Harvard, Stanford, and the University of California.

 Educational and Professional Background